 What are the symptoms of Leukoplakia?

-Leukoplakia is identified by strange-looking patches within the mouth.
-These differ in appearance.
+Leukoplakia is identified by strange looking patches.
 Normally, patches resulting from this condition have the following traits:

 - Irregular of flat-textured